utsavdey/Fundamentals-Of-Deep-Learning-Assignments/vanilla_seq2seq/README.md

 # Sequence of method calling #
 -------------------------------------------------------
+A typical sequence of method calling is shown below.
+Here we are sequence when we do manual training.

 |   | Method name     | Sequence of Call |
 |---|-----------------|------------------|
 | 1 | data            | 0                |